misterwalter/godot-store-page-helper/README.md

 A tool for generating store assets for a steam store page, also works for itch, GOG, the Epic Games Store, Google Play and the App Store.

 Originally forked from https://github.com/Miziziziz/SteamStoreAssetsCreator with appreciation!
-I just wanted to tweak some things and it seemed right to keep my version public since I benefited from his.
+I just wanted to tweak some things and it seemed right to keep my version public since I benefited from his version and I barely did anything here anyway.

 ### How to use:
-* Put your artwork inside each asset node under `Screens` — one folder of nodes per storefront
+* Put your artwork inside each asset node under `Screens`, filling in whichever images are important to you.
-* Delete any storefront you aren't shipping to
+* Delete any storefront you aren't shipping to or just ignore those outputs.
-* Run the scene
+* Run the scene.
+It will twitch around a lot and then close itself when done.

 Every image lands in `store_assets/<storefront>/<asset>.png`.